Watcher Documentation

 • Launch the server following the tutorial.

-• TwinEHR is a Django based web application that provides a user interface for the simulation API.
+• TwinEHR is a web application that provides a user interface for the simulation API.

 • Clone the repository and set proper environment variables to connect to the simulation API server.